Tosaa/ksp-plantuml/README.md

 # PumlKSP
-**(Work in progress, unreleased!)**

 PumlKSP is designed to configure and create Class Diagrams in the plantuml format, by applying a KSP Plugin on your Project.

 ## Try it out
-Run `./gradlew :app:kspKotlin` to generate a Plantuml Classdiagram.
+Run `./gradlew :example:kspKotlin` to generate a Plantuml Classdiagram.
-The output can be found at `app/build/resources/main/ClassDiagram.puml`.
+The output can be found at `example/build/resources/main/ClassDiagram.puml`.
-It can be rendered by using the Intellij Plantuml Plugin or the [Plantuml.com](https://plantuml.com/)
+It can be rendered by using the Intellij Plantuml Plugin or on [Plantuml.com](https://plantuml.com/)

 ***